If you are buying a window air conditioning unit or a mini split, the heating or cooling capacity is almost always in BTU.

-Most often home air conditioning units will be rated in Tons which can be confusing.
+Home air conditioning units will often be rated in Tons, which can be confusing.

 Both BTU and TON are used in HVAC to get an idea of how much cooling or heating capacity a unit has.

-When refrigeration was first introduced there were several methods for calculating the amount of energy needed.
+When refrigeration was first introduced, there were several methods for calculating the amount of energy needed to cool a space.

-One method which became very popular was the amount of energy needed to melt or freeze 1 ton of ice over 24 hours.
+One method which became very popular was the amount of energy needed to melt or freeze 1-Ton of ice over a 24 hour period.

 This naming scheme for the amount of power an A/C unit can output has carried over to today and is still wildly used.